Access to collections:

 Theatre & Performing Arts

 The Linen Hall’s Theatre & Performing Arts archive is the primary source for theatrical material from Northern Ireland.
-Our collection ranges from 18th century playscripts to promotional material for current productions, and comprises thousands of programmes (visit digitised archive at: Divided Society, handbills, posters, photographs, cuttings and holdings of unpublished scripts.
+Our collection ranges from 18th century playscripts to promotional material for current productions, and comprises thousands of programmes (visit digitised archive at: Digital Theatre Archive, handbills, posters, photographs, cuttings and holdings of unpublished scripts.
 It houses archives of playwrights such as John Boyd, Stewart Parker, and Christina Reid, as well as ground-breaking local theatre companies such as Charabanc and Tinderbox.

 Throughout our history, donations of books and collections by Members and friends has been crucial in making the Linen Hall Library the unique resource it is.